suman-cha/CDTST/README.md

 ## Contact

-For questions or issues regarding the code, please do not hesitate to contact us!:
+For questions or issues regarding the code, please do not hesitate to contact us!

 Seongchan Lee* : statchan1106@yonsei.ac.kr